Web

 Are you a member of the National Association of Shortwave Broadcasters?

 Yes, WRMI has been a member of NASB for many years, and our representatives have held many executive positions on the NASB board of directors.
+The NASB is the association of privately-owned shortwave stations in the United States.
+It works closely with the U.S. Federal Communications Commission.
+In turn, the NASB is a member of the High Frequency Coordination Conference (HFCC), the ITU-recognized NGO where shortwave frequencies are coordinated on a worldwide basis.

 How far is Okeechobee from Miami?

+It’s almost a three-hour drive from Miami to the WRMI transmitter site, which is 20 miles north of Lake Okeechobee.
 From our site, it is about a 90-minute drive to Orlando to the Disney parks, Universal Studios, Sea World, etc. We are about an hour and 15 minutes from West Palm Beach, and less than an hour from Fort Pierce and Vero Beach, where there are nice Atlantic Ocean beaches.
 The nearest international airports to Okeechobee are West Palm Beach, Orlando, Tampa, Fort Lauderdale and Miami.

 Is there someone always working at the transmitter site?